lamont-cookbooks/sk_ruby/README.md

 - You want to install system-wide rubies
 - You want to get away from rvm/rbenv/chruby magic
-- You just want an RPM/Deb that installs into /opt/ruby-<version>
+- You just want an RPM/Deb that installs into `/opt/ruby-<version>`
+- Source builds take too much time, so you'd like to automate uploading and deploying builds from S3
 - You might need multiple versions of ruby+rubygems on your servers side-by-side
-- You want to automate building those packages and caching them in S3
 - You might want some symlinks into /usr/local/bin as a lightweight alternatives system
 - Your current source installed custom rubies (and/or source-installs via rvm/rbenv) take forever to build
 - You think the Chef Omnibus build system is way too heavy for the job